hashicorp/envconsul/README.md

 [release]: https://github.com/hashicorp/envconsul/releases
 [travis]: http://travis-ci.org/hashicorp/envconsul

-envconsul provides a convenient way to populate values from [Consul][] into an child process environment using the `envconsul` daemon.
+envconsul provides a convenient way to populate values from [Consul][] into a child process environment using the `envconsul` daemon.

-The daemon `envconsul` allows applications to be configured with environmental variables, without having knowledge about the existence of Consul.
+The daemon `envconsul` allows applications to be configured with environment variables, without having knowledge about the existence of Consul.
 This makes it especially easy to configure applications throughout all your environments: development, testing, production, etc.

 envconsul is inspired by [envdir][] in its simplicity, name, and function.